< Go to Camping Pillows

 Ease of Use

 The Sierra Designs pillow is simple to remove from and insert in its stuff sack and fits easily inside the hood of a mummy sack.
 However, it did slide around underneath us in our sleep.
 That, combined with its small size, caused us to occasionally lose this pillow from under our heads at night.
 Furthermore, the ripstop material of the outer shell began to show marks from our oily, dirty faces after a few nights.
 It is also difficult to effectively clean, as the manufacturer does not advise using warm water, washing machines, or soap.
 However, it did dry quickly in our tests.
-The REI Co-op Backpacker is easier to use overall, being simpler to clean, doesn't move around much in a mummy hood, and stuffs into itself for easy packing.

 Of the compressible pillows in this review, the DriDown pillow had the smallest packed size.
 Measuring 2.1 L in its stuff sack, its volume was larger than the Exped REM, NEMO Fillo (our Editors' Choice winner), Sea to Summit Aeros (our Top Pick for Backpacking), and Exped Air UL.